koutmeridis/koutmeridis.github.io/index.md

 Jinglin Wen, (PhD in Economics, 2018-2022, fully funded with a PhD Scholarship - completed), "Essays on Gender and Criminal Justice", Adam Smith Business School Excellence in Research Award.

-Prateek Chandra Bhan (PhD in Economics, 2017-2021, College of Social Sciences PhD Scholarship - completed), "Essays in the Economics of Hope", Adam Smith Business School Excellence in Research Award.
+Prateek Chandra Bhan (PhD in Economics, 2017-2021, College of Social Sciences PhD Scholarship - completed), "Essays in the Economics of Hope", Adam Smith Excellence in Research Award.

 Jaakko Miettinen (PhD in Economics, 2014-2018, fully funded with a CREATe Microeconomics Scholarship - completed), "Essays on the Economics of Copyright".